wharton/django-base-theme/README.md

 - Utilizing the Django Block System
 	- A list of blocks available with base-theme
 - Adding Django Debug Toolbar
-- Example test view & url configuration
+- Example View & URL Dispatcher
-- Example url.py file
-- Using Gulp to automate your front-end workflow
 - List of Contributors

 ### Components & Standards: